Muhammad Faishal Ibrahim

-Muhammad Faishal bin Ibrahim Khan Surattee (Jawi: محمد فااشال إبراهيم; born 16 June 1968) is a Singaporean politician who has been serving as Minister of State for Home Affairs and Minister of State for National Development concurrently since 2020.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament representing the Nee Soon Central division of Nee Soon GRC since 2011.
+Muhammad Faishal bin Ibrahim Khan Surattee (born 16 June 1968) is a Singaporean politician and professor who has been serving as Senior Minister of State for Home Affairs and acting Minister-in-charge of Muslim Affairs since 2025.
+He previously served as Minister of State for Home Affairs and Minister of State for National Development concurrently between 2020 and 2025.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) for Marine Parade–Braddell Heights Group Representation Constituency (GRC) since 2025.
+He had previously represented the Kaki Bukit division of Marine Parade GRC between 2006 and 2011 and the Nee Soon Central division of Nee Soon GRC between 2011 and 2025.

-Before entering politics, Faishal was an associate professor at the National University of Singapore's Department of Real Estate.
-He made his political debut in the 2006 general election as part of a six-member PAP team contesting in Marine Parade GRC and they won by an uncontested walkover.
-Faishal thus became a Member of Parliament representing the Kaki Bukit ward of Marine Parade GRC.
-During the 2011 general election onwards, he joined the PAP team contesting in Nee Soon GRC and they had won every general election since then.
-In 2012, he was appointed Parliamentary Secretary and had since risen through the ranks to become a Minister of State in 2020.
+Before entering politics, Faishal was an associate professor at the Department of Real Estate at the National University of Singapore (NUS).
+He made his political debut in the 2006 general election, representing the Kaki Bukit division of Marine Parade GRC after the PAP team for the six-member GRC, which he belonged to, won in a walkover.
+During the 2011 general election, he was redeployed to Nee Soon GRC and retained his seat there in the next two general elections (2015 and 2020).
+During the 2025 general election, Faishal was redeployed to the PAP team for the five-member Marine Parade–Braddell Heights GRC.
+He became the MP for its Kembangan division after another walkover.

+In 2012, he was appointed Parliamentary Secretary.
+He was promoted to Minister of State in 2020, and currently holds portfolios in the Home Affairs and National Development Ministries.

 Background

 Faishal was educated at Telok Kurau East Primary School, Bedok South Primary School, Bedok View Secondary School and Nanyang Junior College.
 He then went to the National University of Singapore (NUS), where he completed a Bachelor of Science (Honours) in real estate management in 1993.
 In 1996, he completed a Master of Science in real estate management at NUS and graduated as the best overall student in his cohort.
 In 2000, he completed a Doctor of Philosophy in management science at the University of Manchester Institute of Science and Technology under a NUS Overseas Graduate Scholarship.

 Faishal began his career at the Inland Revenue Authority of Singapore in 1993 after obtaining his bachelor's degree.
-After completing his master's degree in 1996, he joined the NUS Department of Real Estate as a Senior Tutor.
-In 2000, he became an Associate Professor at the NUS Department of Real Estate.
+After completing his master's degree in 1996, he joined the NUS Department of Real Estate as a senior tutor.
+In 2000, he became an associate professor at the NUS Department of Real Estate.